cksac/graphql-rs/README.md

 # graphql-rs
-A implementation of GraphQL for Rust
+A WIP implementation of GraphQL for Rust